Stöten Magazine

 Wide variety of slopes with different gradients and terrain

-• Green - Very easy.
-Flat slope suitable for beginners and small children.
+- Green colour - Very easy.
+Flat slope adapted for beginners and small children.

-• Blue - Easy.
+- Blue colour - Easy.
 Slightly sloping slope suitable for most skiers with some skiing experience.

-• Red - Medium difficulty.
+- Red colour - Moderately difficult.
 Slightly steeper slope for intermediate skiers with skiing experience.

 Sälen in figures